zenstruck/foundry/README.md

 create a server called `FOUNDRY` in your PHP Remote Debug, with the IDE key `xdebug_foundry`

 ![PhpStorm with xdebug](docs/phpstorm-xdebug-config.png)

-### Run tests without docker

-If for any reason docker is not available on your computer, the target `make test-fast` will run tests with your local php version, and sqlite will be used as database.
-Results may differ from the CI!

 ## Migrations